PhoneSat v1

-PhoneSat v1 is a technology demonstration mission consisting of three 1U CubeSats intended to prove that a smartphone can be used to perform many of the functions required of a spacecraft bus.
+PhoneSat 1.0 is a technology demonstration mission consisting of three 1U CubeSats intended to prove that a smartphone can be used to perform many of the functions required of a spacecraft bus.

 With a short lifetime of only about one week, the satellites have no solar cells and operate on battery only.

-Three of these satellites will be launchd as a secondary payload on the maiden flight of the Antares-110 launch vehicle in 2012.
+Two satellites were launched as a secondary payload on the maiden flight of the Antares-110 launch vehicle in 2013.

 Nation: USA